renchester/time-tracker-app/README.md

 # TimePieces

-TimePieces is an app that allows you to input and view your tasks for the week to help with your productivity.
+TimePieces is a small app that allows you to input and view your tasks for the week to help with your productivity.
+Built with Vite + React.

 ## Installation